filecoin-project/lotus/documentation/en/block-validation.md

 * Message `GasPrice` and `Value` are set.

 `V:` Message storage gas cost is under the message's `GasLimit`.

-`FixMe:` Skipping the checks: `// this should never happen, but is currently still exercised by some tests`, confirm if this is correct.

 `V:` Message's `Nonce` matches nonce in actor retrieved from message's `From`.